How two corporate leaders launched their one-of-a-kind Efficiency-as-a-Service (EaaS) venture to help businesses reduce their electrical energy costs and contribute towards the green planet

 true

-Aviconn is an IoT-based smart energy management solution created to deliver the maximum possible savings along with unique business models to deliver ROI on day-1.
-Its warehouse energy saving solutions help owners reduce their electricity bills by 30-40 percent on average and IoT data to improve the operational efficiencies.
+Aviconn is an IoT-based smart energy management solution created to deliver the maximum possible savings along with unique business models to deliver the ROI on Day-1.
+Its warehouse energy saving solutions help customers not only to reduce their electricity bills by 30-50 percent on average but also the IoT data to improve the operational efficiencies.

 The desire to contribute to society and the planet led two friends – Manish Gupta and Tapan Kapoor – to launch their smart energy management company Aviconn Solutions.
 The duo noticed that the logistics industry suffered from huge energy costs that contributed to 20 - 30 percent of their operating costs.
 That was the gap they set out to bridge with their Efficiency as a Service (EaaS) venture.